-After a lovely six week holiday in mountainous Utah, I am back in Shanghai.
+After a lovely holiday break, it’s back in Shanghai.
 There may be fifty ways to leave your lover, but I could only come up with forty ways to know you are back in China.
 Here’s something a little less thinky than the dog meat post.

 - Your yoga class is on the 39th floor

 - You think an AQI of 150 is a pretty good day

 - You’re willing to pay $18 for a container of Greek yogurt

 - People are singing aloud to themselves on bikes and scooters

 - Elderly men are walking down the sidewalk in their pajamas

 - Water frequently drips on your head, but the sources can never be found *

 - Your security guard is napping**